Do you ever feel like your side dish game is getting stagnant? Are you sick of macaroni and cheese or mashed potatoes, over and over again?

 Grease the pan well so the casserole won’t stick to the sides, and bake the mixture up.
 If you want, you can even get it started two days ahead of time if you’re planning for a big meal.
 Be sure to keep reading through to the end of this article to find out how.

 While the seasons may come and go, this triple corn casserole is one that you will want to make all year round.
-It’s a treat to have during the holidays, but it’s also one that goes with so many different kinds of main dishes, and it’s easy enough to prepare on a hectic weeknight.
+It’s a treat to have during the holidays, but it’s also one that goes with so many different kinds of main dishes.

 This hassle-free and flavorful casserole is sure to become a favorite in your house.
 The creamy texture is so darn comforting that you won’t want to stop eating it.